-Last thing you need to do is to see the Book Value.
-Book Value is the Total Assets of a company Divided by its Total no of shares.
+The last thing you need to do is to see the Book Value.
+Book Value is the Total Assets of a company Divided by its Total number of shares.

 Consider a stock having book value of Rs 85 and the stock is currently trading at Rs 450.
 It is obvious that the stock is overvalued at the current levels because it is trading way above its book value.
 It may be a good company and satisfy all the checkpoints above but the risk would be high in the investment.